Guest accounts and shared channels

 - Are available for paid workspaces.
 Guests can belong to a single channel or multiple channels.

-- Can be invited to your workspace just like regular members via the invitations page.
+- Can be invited to your workspace just like normal members via the invitations page.

-- Have icons by their profile photos: a triangle for single-channel guests and a square for multi-channel guests.
+- Have icons next to their profile photos: a triangle for single-channel guests and a square for multi-channel guests.

-Two separate organizations can work together in Slack, each from within their own Slack workspace.
+Two separate organisations can work together in Slack, each from within their own Slack workspace.

 The benefits of shared channels include:

 - Working with external parties is as straightforward and fluid as working with your own colleagues.

 - Both teams have a common place to collaborate, bring in the right people on an as-needed basis and build a collective repository of knowledge that anyone on either team can add to and reference.

 - Both teams can send messages, share files and access the channel history.